Skip to content

 Even if you are not yet ready to move on from your hosting arrangement, it is a good idea to understand the process so that you can begin to prepare for this situation, if it does arise.

-If you are preparing to move into privately rented accommodation, you may wish to apply for Hertfordshire County Council’s Ukraine rent deposit scheme.
+If you are preparing to move into privately-rented accommodation, you may wish to apply for Hertfordshire County Council’s Ukraine rent deposit scheme.

 This scheme is available to all guests living in Hertfordshire under the Homes for Ukraine scheme who can afford a long-term tenancy but may need help with the initial deposit.

-If you move out of sponsored accommodation into privately rented property or a home of your own, you will become liable for paying Council Tax.
+If you move out of sponsored accommodation into a privately-rented property or a home of your own, you will become liable for paying Council Tax.
 Ukrainians living in the UK on the Homes for Ukraine visa scheme may be able to claim a discount on this bill.
 For more details contact your local district and borough housing team or look for more information: Renting private accommodation: Homes for Ukraine - GOV.UK (www.gov.uk)

 Lodging arrangements